rerun-io/rerun/docs/content/howto/extend/custom-data.md

 order: 2
 description: How to use Rerun with custom data
 ---
-Rerun comes with many pre-built [loggable data types](reference/data_types) that you can use out of the box.
-As long as your own data can be decomposed into Rerun's lower level [datatypes](reference/data_types/datatypes) or can be serialized with [Apache Arrow](https://arrow.apache.org/), you can log it directly without needing to recompile Rerun.
+Rerun comes with many pre-built [loggable data types](/docs/reference/data_types) that you can use out of the box.
+As long as your own data can be decomposed into Rerun [components](/docs/reference/data_types/components) or can be serialized with [Apache Arrow](https://arrow.apache.org/), you can log it directly without needing to recompile Rerun.

 All you need to do is implement the `AsComponents` [Python protocol](https://ref.rerun.io/docs/python/prerelease/package/rerun/__init__/#rerun.AsComponents) or [Rust trait](https://docs.rs/rerun/0.9.0-alpha.6/rerun/trait.AsComponents.html), which means implementing the function, `as_component_batches()`.